edina/nbexchange/README.md

 When using jupyter notebooks in a distributed [dockerised] system, there is no common filesystem - so an alternative mechanism is needed - something that allows files to be transfered via some independant service - eg:
 ![exchange mechanism in a dockerised environment](dockerised_exchange.png)

-nbexchange provides both that intermediate filestore that is covered by this project, and the plugins for nbgrader to use it that is provided by a separate project:
+nbexchange provides that intermediate filestore that is covered by this project.
+The plugins for nbgrader to use this exchange service are provided by a separate project:
 [nbexchange_jlab_plugin](https://github.com/edina/nbexchange_jlab_plugin)

 # Why nbexchange